 "Play is, of course, fun.
 It’s how children explore the world and it’s the ultimate expression of the best of childhood.
 But it’s also powerful.
 Play can teach, inspire and even heal.
 Play can keep us fit, help us concentrate longer, be more creative and feel calmer and happier.
 You can play anywhere, on any budget.
 It gets us talking.
 It breaks down barriers and helps us to connect – children and adults alike."

-At the early stage around 12-24 months, a baby comes on leaps and bounds in their development, taking their first steps, standing upright and developing specific movement skills from engaging in specific activities.
-The NSPCC's Look, Say, Sing, Play resource is full of tips an activities to help develop your baby's brain .
-A child’s muscles, nerves, reflexes, bones and brains are all developing at an amazingly rapid pace.
-Once the toddling stage is over the child is moving with more confidence.
+During the early stage of around 12 to 24 months, babies come on leaps and bounds in their physical development.
+This includes standing upright, taking their first steps and developing fine motor skills for engaging in specific activities like using toys and games.
+The NSPCC's Look, Say, Sing, Play resource is full of tips and activities to help develop your baby's brain.
+At this stage, a child’s muscles, nerves, bones, brain and reflexes are all developing at a rapid pace.
+Once the toddling stage has concluded, your child will be moving with much more confidence.

-This is such a significant period of rapid change for children where they are developing the array of motor skills necessary to perform physical activity.
-Motor skills categories include locomotion, object control, co-ordination and balance.
-Competence in these motor skills by the age of three to five years has shown to positively relate to key health markers and adherence to physical activity later in life.
+This represents a highly significant time of swift change for children as they learn an array of motor skills necessary to perform common physical tasks.
+Motor skill categories include balance, coordination, object control and locomotion - all things we as adults do every minute without even thinking about it.
+Being competent in these key motor skill areas by the age of three to five years has been shown to positively correlate with important health markers and adherence to physical activity later in life.

-Time spent outside, free physical play without restraints, playing with older children and daily play with age appropriate toys all contribute to improved development.
-Furthermore, increased physical activity in this age group has been found to have a positive relationship with cardiometabolic health indicators, and bone mineral density, as well as promoting a fit and healthy lifestyle.
-There is also emerging evidence that organised sports positively influence two to five-year-old children, psychologically, emotionally and socially.
+On top of that, time spent outside, playing with older children, free physical play without restraints and daily play with age-appropriate toys are all believed to contribute to improved development.
+Increased physical activity amongst this age group has been found to have a healthy, positive relationship with bone mineral density and cardiometabolic health indicators, in addition to encouraging an active lifestyle.
+Emerging evidence also suggests that organised sports have a positive impact on children of two to five years psychologically, socially and emotionally.

-Overall, ensuring that a child up to the age of five has the freedom to play and a variety of stimulation – both organised and unstructured – will allow the child to develop a well-rounded set of motor skills, and subsequently assist in adherence to physical activity in later childhood and adolescence.
+All in all, encouraging children under five to play freely and engage with a variety of stimuli – both for organised and unstructured play – will help them to develop a well-rounded array of motor skills and subsequently make them more likely to engage in physical activity in later childhood and adolescence.

 This Childhood Day, we are proud to help the NSPCC get the UK playing by installing a canvas play tent featuring the fun TV character Tractor Ted in our outlet shop at head office.
 We want to encourage little adventurers who enter our shop to jump out of their strollers and explore inside, entering into their own world of imagination, inspired by Tractor Ted.
 Find out how else you can get involved.